Princess Elizabeth Caroline of Wales, daughter of Frederick, Prince of Wales

 Leicester House where Elizabeth Caroline grew up in a 1748 engraving; Credit – Wikipedia

 In November 1742, the family of Frederick, Prince of Wales moved to Leicester House which stood on present-day Leicester Square in London.
-In 1751, Elizabeth Caroline was ten-years-old, her father died, leaving a pregnant widow with eight children.
+In 1751, when Elizabeth Caroline was ten-years-old, her father died, leaving a pregnant widow with eight children.
 Elizabeth Caroline’s thirteen-year-old eldest brother George was now the heir to the throne and was created Prince of Wales by his grandfather King George II.

 According to Horace Walpole, 4th Earl of Orford, an English writer, art historian, and Whig politician, Elizabeth Caroline was extremely delicate and backward.
 A letter to Sir Horatio Mann, 2nd Baronet, dated September 13, 1759, from Letters of Walpole states: